An introduction to Reshetnyak's theory of subharmonic distances: Curves in the plane

 \end{lemma} The above result was proved by Radon in \cite{radon}.
 Another proof can be found in Lemma~8.3 in \cite{R60II}.
 Actually, the statement in this reference is only for $\varphi (K,z) $, but it is easily extended to $\varphi_l (K,z)$ by lower semicontinuity of the total variation.
 Putting things together gives the following result.

-\begin{theo}[{\cite[Theorem 4]{R63III}}] Let $\arc$ be an arc of bounded rotation in the plane.
-Then, for any finite signed Borelian measure $\mes$ with compact support and any harmonic function $h$, $\arc$ is an arc of bounded turn. \end{theo}
+\begin{theo} \begin{theorem}[{\cite[Theorem 4]{R63III} }] Let $\arc$ be an arc of bounded rotation in the plane.
+Then, for any finite signed Borelian measure $\mes$ with compact support and any harmonic function $h$, $\arc$ is an arc of bounded turn. \end{theorem} \end{theo}

 The main difference of nature between arcs of bounded turn and arcs of bounded rotation is that the latter class depend only on the Euclidean structure of the plane.
 To define arcs of bounded turn, one needs the differentiable structure of the plane (to define the $\Delta$ class), a signed measure $\mes$ and a harmonic function $h$.
 Of course, for $\mes=0$ and $h=0$, bounded turn and bounded rotation are the same thing.
 Apart from this trivial case, the converse result to Theorem~\ref{thm:br implique bt} is much more harder to prove.
 It will be stated in Section~\ref{sec:turn rotation}.